EU cheerleaders go to Russia-occupied Ukraine

 Azov problem

-His musings on conflict resolution come amid EU and Ukrainian concern of escalation due to a Russian naval build-up in the Azov Sea.
+His musings on conflict resolution came amid EU and Ukrainian concern of escalation due to a Russian naval build-up in the Azov Sea.

 EU foreign ministers will meet in Brussels on Monday to repeat non-recognition of the DPR and LPR votes and to discuss the Azov problem.